Karleener/FreeDcpPlayer/README.md

 For beta tester : in case of problem, you can send me the file freedcpplayer.log to the email adresse  : karleener at orange.fr

+Minor modifications 03/11/2022 - version 0.6.1
+- small speed improvement, allowing full resolution 4K (at least for DCI Scope) decoding and screening
+- add command line support.
+For example
+freedcpplayer "c:\mydcpdir\Myshortfilm_SHR-1-25_S_Fr-EN_FR-NR_51_2K_karleener_20171009_SMPTE_OV" -a 3 -d 1 -i -j
+type freedcpplayer -h for help.
+If you run freedcpplayer without option, the GUI will be used.
+The command option allows screening DCPs in a batch file, optionnally scheduled by the OS.

 Major modifications 15/10/22 - version 0.6.0
 - Add 4k decoding thanks to the 0.6.0 version of nvjpeg2000 by Nvidia